Buhari, APC Governors, others to meet for peer review in Jos

 President Muhammadu Buhari will lead a delegation of all Governors from the All Progressives Congress, APC, controlled States for a peer review meeting on Monday in Jos, the Plateau State capital.

+Breaking: Plateau governor, ‘Lalong’ sacks SSG, appoints Chief of Staff(Opens in a new browser tab)

-The meeting is to create room dor them to brainstorm and compare notes on how they could add value and take citizens to the next level of governance in their respective States.
+The meeting is to create room door them to brainstorm and compare notes on how they could add value and take citizens to the next level of governance in their respective States.

 The APC Governors, who would spend two days in Jos for the meeting would exchange ideas on how best the mandate of their party to take people out of poverty could be implemented.